Dara Mac Gabhann is a singer-songwriter from Co. Monaghan, Ireland. Her recent debut album was launched on 27th January in The Market House, Monaghan.

 We have showcased 100 acts; it’s surprising how many talented people have come out of the woodwork.
 If it wasn’t for the network I would never have known about some of the many great artists living in the locality.
 It’s a great achievement; not only does it provide an avenue for artists to show their work, but it also opens minds and creates audiences.

-What do you think about the recently-launched arts initiative, Creative Ireland?
+What do you think about the newly launched arts initiative, Creative Ireland?

 It’s encouraging to hear about anything coming to the arts in terms of support and funding.
 My one reservation would be that it’s hailed as a ‘roots-up’ movement providing artists with the tools needed to progress, yet there are no artists on the committees.
 It’s going to be run by local authorities, not that I have a problem with them obviously, they’re just doing their job, but I think it’s important to have someone there who is passionate about the arts and who can represent our voice.

 If you are tasked with making decisions about something, you should at least have someone there who knows what’s happening on the ground.
 It can’t be called ‘bottom-up’ when in reality the decisions come from up top.

 The album cover for Release © Julie Corcoran